unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 You have risen in the ranks of duelists, and have earned your respect amongst the elite pretorians.

 Skill Proficiencies: Physique, Charm.
-Choose 1 from [Acrobatics, Performance, Intimidation] Tool Proficiency: Choose 1 from [Musical Instrument, Navigator’s Kit, Medkit] Weapon Proficiency: Pulse Rapier, Pulse Whip
+Choose 1 from [Acrobatics, Performance, Intimidation] Tool Proficiency: Choose 1 from [Musical Instrument, Navigator's Kit, Medkit] Weapon Proficiency: Pulse Rapier, Pulse Whip

 ## Hacker

-Since childhood you’ve retreated to the comfortable world of cyberspace.
+Since childhood you've retreated to the comfortable world of cyberspace.

 Skill Proficiencies: Computers, Tinker.
-Choose 1 from [Stealth, Investigate, Trickery] Tool Proficiency: Choose one: [Slicer’s Kit, Forgery Kit]
+Choose 1 from [Stealth, Investigate, Trickery] Tool Proficiency: Choose one: [Slicer's Kit, Forgery Kit]

 **Stealthy Slicer**: You have advantage on Stealth checks when trying to hack a system unnoticed.

 ## Criminal/Spy
 You are an experienced criminal with a history of breaking the law.
 You have spent a lot of time among other criminals and still have contacts within the criminal underworld.
-You’re far closer than most people to the world of murder, theft, and violence that pervades the underbelly of civilization.
+You're far closer than most people to the world of murder, theft, and violence that pervades the underbelly of civilization.

 Skill Proficiencies: Stealth.
-Choose 1 from [Trickery, Charm, Intimidation] Tool Proficiencies: Thieve’s Tools.
-Choose 1 from [Forgery Kit, Poisoner’s Kit, Disguise Kit]
+Choose 1 from [Trickery, Charm, Intimidation] Tool Proficiencies: Thieve's Tools.
+Choose 1 from [Forgery Kit, Poisoner's Kit, Disguise Kit]

 Criminal Contact: You have a reliable and trustworthy contact who acts as your liaison to a network of other criminals.
 You know how to get messages to and from your contact.